 The directors of the Company are elected annually at the Company's annual meeting of shareholders.
 They hold office until their term expires at the following annual meeting of shareholders, subject to re-election, retirement, resignation or earlier vacancy.
-Quebecor and Beneva are each party to an Investor Rights Agreement entered into with the Company on April 1, 2021 and pursuant to which the Company shall propose for election a candidate designated by each of Quebecor and Beneva until each of them ceases to beneficially own at least 10% of the issued and outstanding subordinate voting shares of the Company.
-André P. Brosseau was proposed by Quebecor and Ines Gbegan was proposed by Beneva for appointment
+9429-1143 Québec Inc. (a subsidiary of Quebecor Media Inc.) ("Quebecor") and La Capitale Civil Service Insurer Inc. (which was amalgamated with SSQ, Life Insurance Company Inc. to form Beneva Inc. on January 1, 2023) ("Beneva") are each party to an Investor Rights Agreement entered into with the Company on April 1, 2021 and pursuant to which the Company shall propose for election a candidate designated by each of Quebecor and Beneva until each of them ceases to beneficially own at least 10% of the issued and outstanding subordinate voting shares of the Company.
+André P. Brosseau was proposed by Quebecor and Ines Gbegan was proposed by Beneva for appointment to the Board.

 The mandate for the Board provides that the Board shall be constituted at all times of a majority of individuals who are independent directors within the meaning of applicable Canadian and U.S. securities laws (the "Independence Rules").
-Based on the information received from each director and having taken into account the independence criteria set forth in the Independence Rules, the Board concluded that all directors are independent, with the exception of Paul Raymond, who is not independent as he is the President and Chief Executive Officer of the Company.
-All other directors of the Company, namely Dana Ades-Landy, André P. Brosseau, Robert Comeau, Ines Gbegan, Lucie Martel, Ghyslain Rivard, C. Lee Thomas and Pierre Turcotte, have no material relationship with the Company and are, in the reasonable opinion of the Board, independent directors within the meaning of the Independence Rules.
+Based on the information received from each director and having taken into account the independence criteria set forth in the Independence Rules, the Board concluded that all directors are independent, with the exception of Paul Raymond, who is not independent as he is the President and Chief Executive Officer of the Company, All other directors of the Company, namely Dana Ades-Landy, André P. Brosseau, Robert Comeau, Ines Gbegan, Lucie Martel, Ghyslain Rivard, C. Lee Thomas and Pierre Turcotte, have no material relationship with the Company and are, in the reasonable opinion of the Board, independent directors within the meaning of the Independence Rules.